-In order for American businesses to compete for top talent, and to operate in thriving, forward-looking environments, our workplaces and communities must be diverse and welcoming for all people, regardless of race, sex, national origin, ethnicity, religion, age, disability, sexual orientation or gender identity.
+In order for American businesses to compete for top talent, and to operate in thriving, forward-looking environments, our workplaces and communities must be diverse and welcoming for all people, regardless of race, sex, national origin, ethnicity, religion, age, disability, sexual orientation, or gender identity.

 Everyone should have the opportunity to earn a living and provide for themselves and their families.
-Nobody should have to live in fear of being fired for reasons that have nothing to do with their job performance..
+No one should have to fear being fired for reasons that have nothing to do with their job performance..
 Everyone should be able to work hard and put a roof over their family’s heads without fear of discrimination for who they are.
 And as they go about their everyday lives, citizens, residents, and visitors should not have to worry about being discriminated against because of who they are.

 Inclusivity fosters innovation:

-Our workplaces and our communities are strongest when everyone can focus on doing their jobs, providing for their families and contributing to their communities.
+Our workplaces and our communities are strongest when everyone can focus on doing their jobs, providing for their families, and contributing to their communities.
 Evidence shows that discrimination is bad for economic growth – it inhibits innovation and makes it harder to recruit and retain top talent and to compete for tourism business.
 It’s also bad for the quality of life of our employees, and that’s something we care deeply about.

 The progress we’ve made is important, and we’re not going backward:

 In recent years, there have been critical steps forward to ensure LGBTQ people are treated fairly and equally under our laws.
 We believe our businesses and our communities benefit from that progress, and we will not support any attempts to roll back these existing protections.

-We reject any attempt by state lawmakers to override local nondiscrimination ordinances that reflect local values and that have been put in place to strengthen a municipality’s economy and to ensure all its residents are treated fairly and equally under the law.
+We reject any attempt by lawmakers to override local nondiscrimination ordinances that reflect local values and that have been put in place to strengthen a municipality’s economy and to ensure all its residents and visitors are treated fairly and equally under the law.